Lifetime Sets Its First-Ever Christmas Movie Centered on a Gay Romance

 “We’re proud that we were able to share an amazing storyline last year featuring a same-sex kiss in ‘Twinkle All the Way,'” Lifetime and LMN head of programming Amy Winter said Monday during the cable channel’s presentation at the virtual Summer CTAM tour.
 “And this year, we’re even more proud to announce one of our Christmas movies will feature an LGBTQ lead story because, at Lifetime, the holidays truly are for everyone.”

-Both Lifetime and Hallmark have been criticized for the lack of LGBTQ lead characters in their Christmas movies, which both cable channels vowed to change.
-While 2019’s “Twinkle All the Way” included an on-screen, same-sex kiss between couple Lex and Danny (Brian Sills and Mark Ghanimé), “The Christmas Set Up” will be Lifetime’s first movie with an LGBTQ romance as the lead story.
+Lifetime, along with its competitor the Hallmark Channel, has been criticized for the lack of LGBTQ lead characters in its Christmas movies, an omission both cable channels have said they plan to remedy in the future.
+And while Lifetime had some inclusion with 2019’s “Twinkle All the Way,” which included an on-screen, same-sex kiss between couple Lex and Danny (Brian Sills and Mark Ghanimé), “The Christmas Set Up” will be the channel’s first movie with an LGBTQ romance as the lead story.

 Per Lifetime, “The Christmas Set Up” follows Hugo, a New York corporate lawyer and his best friend Madelyn, as they head to Milwaukee to spend the holidays with his mom Kate, who is also in charge of the local Christmas celebrations.
 Ever the matchmaker, Kate arranges for Hugo to run into Patrick, Hugo’s high school friend and secret crush, who has recently returned after a successful stint in Silicon Valley.
 As they enjoy the local holiday festivities together, Hugo and Patrick’s attraction to each other is undeniable and it looks as though Kate’s well-intentioned Santa-style matchmaking is a success.
 But as Hugo receives word of a big promotion requiring a move to London, he must decide what is most important to him.